mganjoo/alisha-and-milind-wedding/website/src/events/reception.md

       date: "2020-10-31T18:30:00",
       location: "Convene Ballroom",
     }
+plainText: >
+  Drinks and appetizers at the cocktail hour followed by the formal reception and dinner.
 ---

 It’s time to dance with us again... this time, as a married couple!
 We’ll start with drinks and appetizers at the cocktail hour followed by the formal reception and dinner.